Today (April 15th) marks the anniversary of the death of Pol Pot one of the most feared and ruthless leaders of the 20th century.

 Death of Pol Pot

-And on this day in 1998, he died, apparently in his sleep.
+The death of Pol Pot.
+On April 15th 1998, he died, apparently in his sleep.
 His body was preserved with ice and formaldehyde so that his death could be verified by people, including journalists attending his funeral.
-Three days later, his body was cremated by his wife on a pyre of tyres and rubbish, utilizing in an ironically Buddhist ceremony.
+Three days later, his body was cremated by his wife on a pyre of tires and rubbish, utilizing in an ironically Buddhist ceremony.
 Democratic Kampuchea under his reign was not only notoriously atheist, but also treated adherents to Buddhism and Buddhism monks extremely badly.